mcd500/teep-device/docs/building_without_docker.md

 # Building TEEP-Device without Docker

-Clone the TEEP-Device's source code and build it for Keystone, OPTEE and SGX.
+Clone the TEEP-Device's source code and build it for Keystone, OP-TEE and SGX.

 To build TEEP-Device for any TEE, the preparation of the TA-Ref sdk has to be done in advance.
 The detailed steps of building TA-Ref can be found in the TA-Ref documentation.
 Export the path of TA-Ref in the following environment variable.